 Typically speaking, you will be needing to get something replaced every time you go out for a race.
 Propellers are the most important part that will need replacement more often than not.

-In contrast to other drones, when it comes to racing drones, warranties are associated with individual components and only encompass flaws.
-They do not encompass damage caused by a crash.
+In contrast to other racing drones buyer guide, when it comes to racing drones, warranties are associated with individual components and only encompass flaws.
+They do not encompass the damage caused by a crash.

 If you get your components damaged while participating in a competition, then, my friend, you will have to bear its cost yourself!